 Sarin, Natasha and Summers, Lawrence H., "Understanding the Revenue Potential of Tax Compliance Investment" (2020).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 2217.

 American Politics Commons, Economic Policy Commons, Infrastructure Commons, Law and Economics Commons, Law and Society Commons, Policy Design, Analysis, and Evaluation Commons, Political Economy Commons, Public Administration Commons, Public Economics Commons, Taxation-Federal Commons